br3ndonland/udacity-google/es6/es6-2-functions.md

 </details>

-### 7.03.
+### 2.03.
 Using Arrow Functions

 #### Intro

-> **Regular functions can be either function declarations or function expressions, however arrow functions are *always- expressions.** In fact, their full name is "arrow function expressions", so they can only be used where an expression is valid.
+> **Regular functions can be either function declarations or function expressions, but arrow functions are *always* expressions.** In fact, their full name is "arrow function expressions", so they can only be used where an expression is valid.
 This includes being:
 >
 > - stored in a variable,
 > - passed as an argument to a function,